linhvuongpolyu/Tidal_Generative_Art/README.md

-# Generative Art: Tidal Data Spiral Visualization
+# Generative Art: Tidal & Climate Flower Visualization

+This project visualizes:
-This project fetches tidal data from the Hong Kong Observatory and visualizes it as a moving spiral using Pygame.
+- **Tidal data** from the Hong Kong Observatory as a dynamic, colorful spiral/starburst.
+- **Climate data** (Vietnam, 1991-2020, from `chart.csv`) as a vibrant, animated flower of motion dots, with each petal representing a month.

 ## Features
 - Fetches and parses tidal data from https://www.hko.gov.hk/tide/eCLKtext2027.html
+- Reads climate data from a local `chart.csv` file (average temperature and precipitation by month)
+- Visualizes:
-- Visualizes tidal heights as a dynamic spiral
+  - Tidal heights as a moving, color-cycling spiral
+  - Climate data as a flower of animated, pulsing dots
+- Interactive: Switch between visualizations using on-screen buttons or keyboard (`T` for Tidal, `C` for Climate)
-- Built with Python and Pygame
+- Modern, beautiful, and responsive Pygame UI

 ## Setup
+1. Place your `chart.csv` file in the same folder as `main.py`.
-1. Install dependencies:
+2. Install dependencies:
    ```sh
    pip install -r requirements.txt
    ```
-2. Run the main script:
+3. Run the main script:
    ```sh
    python main.py
    ```